 The Appeal Panel will consist of one supervising psychologist from the Brattleboro Retreat Clinical Psychology Doctoral Internship Program training staff and another member from the Brattleboro Retreat training staff.
 The Training Director will make every effort to appoint members of the Appeal Panel who have not participated in previous steps of the review process.
 The intern may request a specific member of the Brattleboro Retreat training staff to serve on the Appeal panel, and the Training Director will honor this request to the extent that it is reasonable and feasible.
 The Appeal Panel will review all documentation and may interview any involved parties.
 The Appeal Panel will make a determination to either uphold or modify the decision made through the Formal Review Process.
-The intern's doctoral program within 5 business days, informing him/her of the decision, and a copy of this documentation will be submitted to the intern and a copy will also be retained in the intern's professional file.
+The decision of the Appeal Panel is final.
+A letter will be sent to the Director of Clinical Training at the intern's doctoral program within 5 business days, informing him/her of the decision, and a copy of this documentation will be submitted to the intern and a copy will also be retained in the intern's professional file.